MaxKev1n/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Chen Zihang is a bachelor student of Computer Science and Technology at Nanjing University of Science and Technology.
 His research interests include computer architecture, micro-processor design and micro-architecture exploration.
-He is an intern at XiangShan group, Beijing Institute of Open Source Chip, which develops high-performance RISC-V processor.
+He was an intern at XiangShan group, Beijing Institute of Open Source Chip, which develops high-performance RISC-V processor.
+Now, he is a reasearch assistant in The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof LIU Hongyuan.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.